 “Two; one farther north and one on the western landmass across the ocean.
-We had a base on the southern island continent, but there was a reactor accident and we were forced to abandon it.”
+We had a base on the southern island continent, but we had a reactor accident and were forced to abandon it.”

 “They’re developing.
 Not as fast as predicted, though.
 It’s being looked into.
 The western continent is dry and getting worse.
 Here, we have a chance and the polar ice is receding.”

 Virr turned and looked directly at Kukll.
 “You will shut down all bases and terminate the experiments.”